 Jazz Artists & Agents!

-Artists have been selected for the 2020 St. Petersburg Jazz Festival.
-Groups interested in the 2021 St. Petersburg Jazz Festival should send Youtube links between May - July of 2020.
+Artists and groups interested in the 2025 St. Petersburg Jazz Festival should send Youtube links between May - September of 2024.
 An email address is listed at the bottom of this message.

 We are based in St. Petersburg, Florida in the United States, not Russia.

-This is a small festival and all of our concerts are inside.
+This is a small festival and most of our concerts are inside.
 That makes it an intimate listening experience rather than a park festival.
-We don't have a stadium as a venue or do outdoor concerts in Florida since the weather is unpredictable.
+We don't have a stadium as a venue or do many outdoor concerts in Florida since the weather is unpredictable.
 The festival is growing in size and support, but it is still small in budget.
 Our main venue has a 170-seat capacity, so consider that.
+If you are an agent, understand that you will never receive a $10,000 contract for this festival.
+That is not feasible.

 We tend to book Southern artists since there are many fine jazz artists (often neglected) who live in the South and we don't have a large budget for transportation costs.
 We are open to block booking, if you will be touring in Florida near the time of the jazz festival.
 If you have travel support from a government agency, foundation or grant, we might be able to talk about that.
-We have worked with Chamber Music America in past festivals.
+We have worked with Chamber Music America, the Doris Duke Foundation and South Arts in past festivals.
 Consider that our concerts are indoors and that jazz audiences in the Tampa Bay area are quite small.
 If you think that your 18-piece big band from Chicago is somehow going to be programmed on this festival, then be prepared for disappointment.
 The same goes for a European group, unless you have significant touring support from your country.

 Our programming is well-defined.
 We like unique acoustic and semi-acoustic jazz.
 We tend to program Latin jazz, edgy modern jazz, original jazz with character & jazz theme and/or tribute groups.
-In previous years, we had a tribute to Bird & Diz.
-Before that, we had original music from Jonathan Powell and a tribute to Cal Tjader.
-We've also featured the Claudia Quintet, Antonio Adolfo, Tal Cohen Trio, Nestor Torres, Kevin Mahogany and a wide variety of groups.
-In other words, we need programming that is unique and that encourages an audience of 150+ to attend our concerts.
-With five consecutive evenings of jazz concerts, that is not an easy task.
+We are not interested in jazz standards programs because so many other jazz festivals program that.
+Tribute concerts are well-received.
+In previous years, we have had tributes to Booker Little, Bird & Diz, Cal Tjader, Wayne Shorter, Cannonball & Coltrane, as well as original music from Jonathan Powell, Martin Bejerano, Silvano Monasterios and Tal Cohen.
+We've also featured the Claudia Quintet, Kevin Mahogany and a wide variety of groups.
+We've had Latin jazz with Antonio Adolfo, Gabriel Hernandez, Rafael Pereira and Nestor Torres.
+In other words, we need diverse programming that is unique and that encourages an audience of 150+ to attend our concerts.
+With several consecutive evenings of jazz concerts, that is not an easy task.

 Local Jazz Artists: